MLS Cup: Departing Martino, Almiron have eyes on the prize as Atlanta prepare for phase two

 Atlanta United 1.0 has been a roaring success in MLS.

 In this era of Designated Players on big-money contracts, prompted by David Beckham's 2007 arrival in Los Angeles, Atlanta last year became only the fourth expansion side to reach the play-offs.
-Just 12 months later, they are hosting the MLS Cup.
+Just 12 months later, it is hosting the MLS Cup.

-Former Barcelona coach Tata Martino, with the help of owner Arthur Blank, president Darren Eales and technical director Carlos Bocanegra, has built this club from the ground up with a South American flavour.
+Former Barcelona manager Tata Martino, with the help of owner Arthur Blank, president Darren Eales and technical director Carlos Bocanegra, has built this club from the ground up with a South American flavour.

-Martino was installed as head coach in September 2016 when Atlanta had just a handful of players to their name and he has since shaped a side playing vibrant, versatile football in front of crowds sometimes over 70,000.
+Martino was installed as manager in September 2016 when Atlanta had just a handful of players to its name and he has since shaped a side playing vibrant, versatile football in front of crowds sometimes over 70,000.

 The stars in Georgia come from Paraguay, Venezuela and Argentina and they defy the stereotype in MLS.